The IPB Institute

 Interdisciplinary Collaborative Research

-The IPB was founded on 1 January 1992 as a non-university research institute of the so-called ‘Blue List’.
-The founding director of the institute, Prof. Dr. Benno Partier, was at the same time president of the then German National Academy of Sciences Leopoldina.
-In 1998, the ‘Blue List’ research institutes merged to form the Gottfried Wilhelm Leibniz Community.
-Today the Community consits of about 90 non-university institutes.
-The IPB is a member of Section C ‘Life Sciences’ of the Leibniz Community.
+The IPB was founded on January 1, 1992 as a non-university research institute of the so-called ‘Blue List’.
+The founding director of the institute, Prof. Dr. Benno Parthier, was at the same time president of the then German National Academy of Sciences Leopoldina.
+In 1998, the ‘Blue List’ research institutes merged to form the Gottfried Wilhelm Leibniz Scientific Association.
+Today the Leibniz Association consits of about 90 non-university research institutes.
+The IPB is a member of Section C ‘Life Sciences’ within the Leibniz Association.

-Being a foundation under public law the Leibniz Institute of Plant Biochemistry is subject to the auspices and supervision of the State Saxony-Anhalt.
+Being a foundation under public law, the Leibniz Institute of Plant Biochemistry is subject to the auspices and supervision of the State of Saxony-Anhalt.
 Basic funding comes one half each from State and Federal Government.
-In 2014 the financial allocations amounted to 12.7 MEUR.
-In addition, 2.8 MEUR were raised as third-party funding for research work.